 ❀ Full of Suspense and Drama

-It is hard to review a mystery novel without spoiling too much of the plot.
-If you are in the mood for a novel that is full of suspense and lots of drama, then The Dilemma by B.A.
-Paris is one to try.
+The Dilemma by B.A.
+Paris is one to try if you are in the mood for a novel that is full of suspense and lots of drama.
 I look forward to reading more of this author’s works.